port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Launchdarkly/toggle-launchdarkly-feature-flag.md

 3. Optional - Install Port's LaunchDarkly integration.
 [Learn more](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/feature%20management/launchdarkly)

-	:::tip Launchdarkly Integration
+	:::tip LaunchDarkly Integration
-	This step is not required for this example, but it will create all the blueprint boilerplate for you, and also ingest and update the catalog in real time with your Launchdarkly Fearture Flags.
+	This step is not required for this example, but it will create all the blueprint boilerplate for you, and also ingest and update the catalog in real time with your LaunchDarkly Feature Flags.
 	:::

-4. In Case you decided not to install the Launchdarkly integration, you will need to create a blueprint for Launchdarkly Feature Flag in Port.
+4. In Case you decided not to install the LaunchDarkly integration, you will need to create a blueprint for LaunchDarkly Feature Flag in Port.

 <details>
-<summary>Launchdarkly Feature Flag Blueprint</summary>
+<summary>LaunchDarkly Feature Flag Blueprint</summary>

 ```json showLineNumbers